wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 Entity Framework 6 is a mature ORM, built and supported by Microsoft.
 It allows us to interact with the database without the need to know or execute SQL queries.
 The classes from our code will map to database tables and will basically define database structure.
 EntityFramework has a migration concept, which allows us to track changes within our DB models which reflect database structure.

-Le''s now set up our database connection.
+Let's now set up our database connection.
 We will add a connection string to Web.Config.
 Make sure to add it inside of `<configuration>`, after `<configSections></configSections>`

 ```cs
 <connectionStrings>